-I have reviewed the proposed sentence of twelve years' imprisonment in light of The 30 Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013.
+I have reviewed the proposed sentence of thirteen years' imprisonment in light of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013.
 I have also reviewed current sentencing practices for offences of this nature.
 In this regard, I have considered the case of Bukenya v.
 Uganda C.A Crim.
 Appeal No. 51 of 2007, where in its judgment of 22nd December 2014, the Court of Appeal upheld a sentence of life imprisonment for a 36 year old man convicted of murder.
 He had used a knife and a spear to stab the deceased, who was his brother, to death after an earlier fight.
 In Sebuliba Siraji v.
 Uganda C.A.
 Cr.
-Appeal

-- No. 319 of 2009, in its decision of 18th December 2014, the court of appeal confirmed a sentence of life imprisonment.
+Appeal No. 319 of 2009, in its decision of 18th December 2014, the court of appeal confirmed a sentence of life imprisonment.
 In that case, the victim was a businessman and the accused was his casual labourer.
 On the fateful day, the accused waited for the deceased with a panga hidden in a kavera (polythene bag) and when the deceased opened his vehicle, the appellant attacked him and cut him with a panga on his head, neck and hand.
 In Uganda v.
 Businge Kugonza H.C.
 Cr.
-Sess. - Case No. 162 of 2012 the accused was convicted of murder after a full trial and was on 11th September 2013 sentenced to 20 years' imprisonment.
+Sess.
+Case No. 162 of 2012 the accused was convicted of murder after a full trial and was on 11th September 2013 sentenced to 20 years' imprisonment.
 The convict in that case had dug hole in the wall of the victim's house and cut him to death with a panga while he slept in his bed.
 In Uganda v.
 Ocitti Alex and another, H.C.
-Cr Sessions Case No. 0428 of 2014, an accused who plead guilty to an indictment of murder was on 7th November 2014 sentenced to 25 years' - imprisonment.
+Cr Sessions Case No. 0428 of 2014, an accused who plead guilty to an indictment of murder was on 7th November 2014 sentenced to 25 years' imprisonment.
 The 43 year old accused hit the deceased with an axe at the back of his head multiple times.
 In Uganda v.
 Mutebi Muhamed and another, H.C.
 Cr Sessions Case No. 038 of 2011, one of the accused who pleaded guilty to the offence of murder was on 17th January 2014 sentenced to 25 years' imprisonment while the other convicted after a full trial was sentenced to 30 years' imprisonment.
 The two convicts had killed the deceased by stabbing repeatedly on vulnerable parts of the body such as the head, the chest and near the breast during a robbery.
 Lastly, the case of Tom Sazi Sande alias Hussein Saddam v.
 Uganda C.A Cr Appeal No. 127 of 2009, where in its decision of 24th March 2014, the Court of Appeal upheld a sentence of 18 years' imprisonment for an accused who pleaded guilty to an indictment of murder.
 He had been on remand for 2 years and 3 months.

-Having considered the sentencing guidelines and the current sentencing practice in relation to offences of this nature, and the fact that the convict has already spent one year and eight months on remand, I hereby accept the submitted plea agreement entered into by the accused, his counsel, and the State Attorney and in accordance thereto, sentence the accused to a term of imprisonment of twelve (12) years, to be served starting today.
+Having considered the sentencing guidelines and the current sentencing practice in relation to offences of this nature, and the fact that the convict has already spent one year on remand, I have formed the opinion that the proposed sentence is harsh considering the circumstances of the case.
+The accused was involved in a fist fight with the deceased.
+It appears the pestle was a weapon of opportunity used during the fight.
+There was no pre-meditation.
+I thus reject the plea agreement and instead sentence the accused to a term of imprisonment of eight (8) years imprisonment to be served starting today.
 Having been convicted and sentenced on his own plea of guilty, the convict is advised that he has a right of appeal against the legality and severity of this sentence, within a period of fourteen days.